mfem/web/src/electromagnetics.md

 #### Mini Application Features

-**Electric Field:** The electric field is assumed to be zero unless a VisItDataCollection is provided.
+**Electric Field:** The electric field is assumed to be zero unless a VisIt data collection is provided.
 The command line option `-er` can be used to set the root name of the data collection e.g. `-er Volta-AMR-Parallel`.
   The field name within the data collection is assumed to be `E` unless overridden with `-ef`.
-The cylce index is assumed to be 10 but this can be reset with the `-ec` option.
+The cycle index is assumed to be 10 but this can be reset with the `-ec` option.
 The numbers of digits needed to pad the cycle index and processor rank can also be overridden if necessary.

-**Magnetic Field:** The magnetic field is assumed to be zero unless a VisItDataCollection is provided.
+**Magnetic Field:** The magnetic field is assumed to be zero unless a VisIt data collection is provided.
 The command line option `-br` can be used to set the root name of the data collection e.g. `-br Tesla-AMR-Parallel`.
   The field name within the data collection is assumed to be `B` unless overridden with `-bf`.
-The cylce index is assumed to be 10 but this can be reset with the `-bc` option.
+The cycle index is assumed to be 10 but this can be reset with the `-bc` option.
 The numbers of digits needed to pad the cycle index and processor rank can also be overridden if necessary.